abhi-r3v0/Adhrit/README.md

 5. Analyzes permissions used by the application.
 6. Dumps the Manifest.
 7. Dumps the certificate details.
+8. Checks for malware footprints in VirusTotal database.

 ## Pre-requisites :

 1. Linux Machine or MAC
 2. Java JDK

 ## Usage :